thesimplekid/cln-zapper-rs/README.md

 plugin=/path/to/cln-zapper
 ```

+This plugin only handles the zap note.
+You will also need an lnurl server to create invoice like https://github.com/elsirion/clnurl.
+I would recommend setting that up first.

 ## Options
 `cln-zapper` exposes the following config options that can be included in CLN's config file or as command line flags:
 * `clnzapper_nostr_nsec`: The nostr private key used to sign zapper notes